-When you add new sub-folders in Asset Bank, you typically want user groups who can see the parent folder to see this new one - i.e. without having to visit every user group manually and set this up.
+When you add new sub-folders in Asset Bank, you typically want user groups that can see the parent folder to see this new one—i.e., without having to visit every user group manually and set this up.

-This happens by default as sub folders automatically inherit their permissions from the parent folder.
-I.e. having separate permissions is not ticked.
+This happens by default, as subfolders automatically inherit their permissions from the parent folder.
+Having separate permissions is not ticked.

-It does not explicitly list the sub-folders in folder structures that all inherit from the parent.
-So any subfolders added will be visible to all groups who have permission to see or download from the root (top level) folder.
+It does explicitly list the subfolders in folder structures that inherit from the parent.
+So, any subfolders added will be visible to all groups who have permission to view (top-level) folder travel.

 Sub-folders with their own permissions

-What if I create a sub-folder that does have it's own permissions (i.e. the 'Has permissions' the box above is ticked at point of creation), will existing groups see this new sub-folder if they could see its parent?
+What if I create a subfolder that does have its own permissions (i.e., the 'Has permissions' box above is ticked at the point of creation)?
+Will existing groups see this new subfolder if they can see its parent?

 The answer is yes by default, as there is a global configuration setting that affects this, which is set to true.